 Tank size

-Dwarf gouramis can be kept in aquariums as small as 10 gallons, but providing a larger tank is generally recommended to ensure optimal space and swimming area for these fish.
-The tank size depends on various factors, including the number of dwarf gouramis you plan to keep and the presence of other tank mates.
+Dwarf gouramis can thrive in aquariums as small as 10 gallons (38 liters), but providing a larger tank is generally recommended for optimal space and swimming area.
+The appropriate tank size depends on several factors, including the number of dwarf gouramis and the presence of other tank mates.

 Water parameters